xqxqc/CitiHackathon/README.md

-### This is our repository for the 2018 Citi Singapore Hackathon.
+### This is our repository for a housing loan calculator.

 ##### Sources:
 ##### http://www.mas.gov.sg/News-and-Publications/Media-Releases/2018/Raising-Additional-Buyers-Stamp-Duty-Rates-and-Tightening-Loan-to-Value-Limits.aspx